 Customers should never wonder where you are or when you plan to arrive.
 Create a schedule and stick to it as much as possible.

-Work with your client to service scheduled based on what’s convenient for them.
+Work with your client to service schedules based on what’s convenient for them.
 Of course, you can’t accommodate everybody, but try to present clients with a few options for service times.

 Delays will occur on occasion.
 Despite your best efforts, you can’t always guarantee the same time week after week.
 However, when problems occur, keep your customers informed.